 Upon returning to school from an absence, a student must approach his/her teachers(s) and ask for make-up work and tests.
-All make-up work will be marked in FACTS a "0" until it has been returned to the teacher and graded.
-Students have the number of days they were absent to make up work after they return to school.
+All make-up work will be marked in FACTS a "0" until it has been returned to the teacher and graded within the allowed window of time based on the number of days they were absent.
 Make-up work turned in late will result in half credit.